Role of SEO in marketing your freelance business

 b- to provide information to potential clients and to encourage them to contact me.

-This is somewhat intangible but I will try to quantify.
+This is somewhat intangible but I will try to quantify it.
 We will look firstly at website traffic using Google Analytics.
-This can be complemented by reviewing level of inquiries for services via my website.
+This can be complemented by reviewing the level of inquiries for services via my website.

 Please note that I do not offer Search Engine Optimisation consultancy.

 I do provide group training to startups and small business entrepreneurs on SEO.
-The one day training workshop (1st September 2016 – Galway) aims to provide an understanding of best practice SEO at the beginner to intermediate level.
+The aims to provide an understanding of best practice SEO at the beginner to intermediate level.
 The objective is to facilitate participant businesses to manage key elements of their SEO internally as part of their Marketing Communications.

 Website Analytics: is my content being read by potential customers?